Talkleingit/Anomaly-detection-server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project was written entirely in C++ and provides an anomaly detection server that uses 2 different algorithms in order to identify anomalies in given CSV files.
+This project was written entirely in C++ and provides an anomaly detection server that uses 2 different algorithms in order to identify anomalies in given csv files.